Synergistic Motifs in Gaussian Systems: Ornstein–Uhlenbeck process implementation and numerical results

-Using this procedure, we collected data for $N\in[4,5,6,7,8]$, which we show in Fig. (\ref{fig:N-5-OU-process}, \ref{fig:N-6-OU-process}, \ref{fig:N-7-OU-process} and \ref{fig:N-8-OU-process-results}).
-As noted earlier, two distinct signed graphs can have the same number of antibalanced triangles.
-This can be seen clearly for the case for $N=4$ (Fig. \ref{fig:N-4-OU-process}) where $3$ structures have $m=0$, $3$ structures have $m=4$ and $5$ structures have $m=2$.
-Let $s(m)$ be the number of samples collected for each $m$.
-The data here is the resulting $\Omega$ from each sampled configuration matrix with $m$ antibalanced triangles.
-Then for the case for $N=4$ we have $s(0) = 3000, s(4) = 3000$ and $s(2) = 5000$.
-To avoid sample size effects we only used $3000$ samples for each $m$ to compute the statistics we reported (similar for the cases with larger $N$).
+Using this procedure, we collected data for $N\in\{4,5,6,7,8,9\}$, which we show in Fig.~\ref{fig:OU-process-additional-figures}.
+Note, two distinct structures $S_i$ and $S_j$ may have the same number of antibalanced triangles, yet be non-isomorphic.
+Let $m$ denote the number of antibalanced triangles and consider the case for $N=4$ (Fig.~\ref{fig:OU-process-additional-figures}) where $3$ structures have $m=0$, $3$ structures have $m=4$, and $5$ structures have $m=2$.
+Let $s(m)$ be the number of samples (i.e., the values of $\Omega$) collected for each $m$.
+Then for the case for $N=4$ we have $s(0) = 3000, s(4) = 3000$, and $s(2) = 5000$.
+To avoid sample size effects we only used $3000$ samples for each $m$ to compute the statistics we reported (similarly for the $N>4$ cases).